SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 76. Open the 'Picker' icon to give you few more minutes for the first schedule of the selected publication.
 <br>![](/exercises/ex2/images/Ex02_Part01_75.png)

-77. add 5 more minutes to the original value.
+77. Add 5 more minutes to the original value.
 For example, if the value was 06:45, set it to 06:50.
 Click 'OK'.
 <br>![](/exercises/ex2/images/Ex02_Part01_76.png)

 78. Click 'Save'.